WV Supreme Court Upholds Right-to-Work Law: Is That Good for Workers?

 - Take collective action, such as strikes.

-A decade later, in an effort to rebalance the scales between employers and workers, Congress passed the Taft-Hartley Act in 1947.
+A decade later, to rebalance the scales between employers and workers, Congress passed the Taft-Hartley Act in 1947.
 That Act amended the Wagner Act by allowing unions to be subject to unfair labor practice claims and, most importantly for this discussion, by granting states the power to pass right-to-work laws.

 What is a “right-to-work” law?
 In essence, right-to-work laws provide that an employee cannot be compelled to join a union or pay union dues.
 Thus, the laws do not so much give someone a right to work but rather a right to not pay union dues.

-The fundamental problem with a right not to pay union dues is that labor unions must act on behalf of all employees, dues paying or not.
+The fundamental problem with a right not to pay union dues is that labor unions must act on behalf of all employees, dues-paying or not.
 Thus, under the WV Workplace Freedom Act, Unions are required to provide their benefits and services to employees who do not pay into a union.

 The West Virginia Supreme Court’s Decision on the Workplace Freedom Act

 In 2016, the West Virginia legislature passed the Workplace Freedom Act, which is West Virginia’s version of a right-to-work law.
 As soon as the legislation was passed, labor unions challenged the law in court, and the law was held unconstitutional by the Circuit Court of Kanawha County, in Charleston, West Virginia.
 On April 21, 2020, the West Virginia Supreme Court reversed that lower court ruling.

 The labor union plaintiffs in the case, including the AFL-CIO, put forward three primary arguments on why the Workplace Freedom Act should be held unconstitutional: